ThushaSiva/ThushaSiva.github.io/about.md

 title: About
 ---

-This is an about page about this awesome site.
+This is an about page about my site.
-Hope you love it!
+Basically, it is my very first site built using GitHub, so hope you like it!

 Reasons:
-- its great.
+- practice for my project.
-- its a test.
+- it's just a test.

 ## Other thoughts

-This is great.
+This was fun.